At the start of this course the student should have acquired the following competences:

 specific prerequisites for this course

-You are able to follow and to understand an exposition (in English) of a translation-related phenomenon (possibly after preparing the topic at home).
-In addition, you are able to prepare material independently by using the theoretical and practical information made available to you during class or in the course materials.
-Although your (possibly) limited insights into the theoretical and practical aspects of translation from Dutch into English are taken into consideration, you are expected to process information about these aspects independently.
+You are able to follow and to understand an exposition (in English) of a grammatical phenomenon (possibly after preparing the topic at home).
+In addition, you are able to prepare practice materials independently by using theoretical information made available to you during class or in the course materials.
+Although your (possibly) limited insights into the grammatical features of English are taken into consideration, you are expected to be able to process information about these features and the vocabulary used in class independently (beginning level of proficiency in English for this course: B1 of the Common European Framework of Reference).